Bureau of Naval Personnel

 The Bureau of Naval Personnel (BUPERS) in the United States Department of the Navy is similar to the human resources department of a corporation.
 The bureau provides administrative leadership and policy planning for the Office of the Chief of Naval Operations (OPNAV) and the U.S. Navy at large.
-BUPERS is led by the Chief of Naval Personnel.
+BUPERS is led by the Chief of Naval Personnel (CHNAVPERS), who serves in an additional duty capacity as the Deputy Chief of Naval Operations for Personnel, Manpower, and Training (DCNO N1).

-As of 2009, the office of the Bureau of Naval Personnel served as a parent command to the Navy Personnel Command (NPC).
-The duties of NPC are nearly identical to the former office of BUPERS and the command's logo even incorporates the name of the latter's office.
-BUPERS is also the overseeing authority for Navy Recruiting Command.
-Most of the BUPERS offices are located in Millington, Tennessee, and Arlington, Virginia.
+As of 2024, the Bureau of Naval Personnel serves as an echelon II parent command to Navy Personnel Command (NAVPERSCOM).
+Commander, Navy Personnel Command (COMNAVPERSCOM) is assigned additional duty as the Deputy Chief of Naval Personnel (DEP CHNAVPERS).
+Most BUPERS offices are located in Millington, Tennessee, with a small BUPERS staff directly supporting the CHNAVPERS in Arlington County, Virginia.

 History

 Naval personnel matters were originally handled by the Secretary of War until the establishment of the Navy Department on April 30, 1798.
 It was not until 1815 that the Secretary of the Navy took control of personnel matters.
 In 1861, the Office of Detail was created and functions related to the detailing of officers and the appointment and instruction of volunteer officers, as well as the purchase of ships and related matters were transferred.
 The Bureau of Equipment and Recruiting was concurrently established to handle enlisted recruiting and service record maintenance.

 The Bureau of Navigation was established in 1862 and three years later the Office of Detail was placed under it.
 In 1889, the Bureau of Equipment and Recruiting transferred its enlisted personnel activities to the Bureau of Navigation as well.
 On May 13, 1942, the command's name changed to the Bureau of Naval Personnel, and in 1982 it changed to Naval Military Personnel Command.
 In 1991, the name changed back to the Bureau of Naval Personnel or "BUPERS" for short.
-NAVPERS stands for Navy Personnel, an acronym often used on official manuals and forms from the Navy Personnel Command.